 In accordance with state investment laws, the District's governing body has entered into a formal interlocal agreement with King County, its ex officio treasurer, to have all funds not required for immediate expenditure invested in the King County Investment Pool (Pool).
-As of December 31, 2019, the District had the following investments:
+As of December 31, 2021, the District had the following investments:

-Investment Type Fair Value Effective Duration King County Investment Pool \$11,184,795 .92 Years
+Investment TypeFair ValueEffective DurationKing County Investment Pool\$8,919,5231.24 Years

-Impaired Investments: As of December 31, 2019, all impaired commercial paper investments have completed enforcement events.
-The King county impaired investment pool (Impaired Pool) held one commercial paper asset where the Impaired Pool accepted an exchange offer and is receiving the cash flows from the investment's underlying securities.
-The Impaired Pool also held the residual investments in four commercial paper assets that were part of completed enforcement events, where the Impaired Pool accepted the cash out option.
-The District's share of the impaired investment pool principal is \$9,277 and the District's fair value of these investments is \$6,243.
+Impaired Investments: As of December 31, 2021, all impaired commercial paper investments have completed enforcement events.
+The King County impaired investment pool (Impaired Pool) held one commercial paper asset where the Impaired Pool accepted an exchange offer and is receiving the cash flows from the investment's underlying securities.
+The District's share of the impaired investment pool principal is \$6,364 and the District's fair value of these investments is \$4,026.

 Interest Rate Risk.
-As of December 31, 2019, the Pool's average duration .92 years.
+As of December 31, 2021, the Pool's average duration 1.24 years.
 As a means of limiting its exposure to rising interest rates, securities purchased in the Pool must have a final maturity or weighted average life, no longer than five years.
 While the Pool's market value is calculated on a monthly basis, unrealized gains and losses are not distributed to participants.
 The Pool distributes earnings monthly using an amortized cost methodology.

 Credit risk.
-As of December 2019, the District's investment in the Pool was not rated by a nationally recognized statistical rating organization (NRSRO).
+As of December 2021, the District's investment in the Pool was not rated by a nationally recognized statistical rating organization (NRSRO).
 In compliance with state statutes, Pool policies authorize investments in U.S. Treasury securities, U.S. agency securities and mortgage-backed securities, municipal securities (rated at least "A" by two NRSROs), commercial paper (rated at least the equivalent of "A-1" by two NRSROs), Certificates of deposits issued by qualified public depositories, repurchase agreements, and the Local Government Investment Pool managed by the Washington State Treasurer's office.

 Investments in King County Investment Pool.
 The District is a participant in the King County Investment Pool, an external investment pool.
+The pool is not rated and not registered with the SEC.
+Rather, oversight is provided by the County Finance Committee in accordance with RCW 36.48.070.
 The District reports its investment in the Pool at the fair value amount, which is the same as the value of the Pool per share.
 The responsibility for managing the pool resides with the County Treasurer.
 The Pool is established from the RCW 36.29 which authorizes the County c.
-The District's deposit and investment balances as of December 31, 2019, are as follows
+The District's deposit and investment balances as of December 31, 2021, are as follows

 Treasurer to invest the funds of participants.
 The King County investment policy is established by the Finance Committee.
-The county external investment pool does not have a credit rating and had a weighted average maturity of .92 years and value per share of \$1.0043 as of December 31, 2019
+The county external investment pool does not have a credit rating and had a weighted average maturity of 1.24 years and value per share of \$0.9978 as of December 31, 2021.